abhi3700/semantic-hashing-demo/tests/README.md

 generated text hash: 1100
 ``` -->

+[🚧 WIP] <u>Conclusion</u>: For similar (aka AI-generated) query text, we are able to catch the similar content, testing with higher dimensionality (aka hyperplanes).
+This can be confirmed looking at the hamming distance vector not having any 0 value inside.

 ### Type-4: Completely unrelated text

 Unrelated to the given samples.
 For instance, if 20 samples used then give a text i.e. not related to any one of them.